DerekHJH/ChID_baseline/report.md

 ## Attention Score

 We have shown that our approach works and improves the accuracy by a large margin.
-Next, we show that the model is indeed paying much "attention" to the spliced candidate idioms at the begining of each sentence.
+Next, we show that the model is indeed paying much "attention" to the spliced candidate idioms at the beginning of each sentence.

 We use the model trained using train_data_1w, and pick out one example to demonstrate this phenomenon.
 But this phenomenon is not limited to this specific example.